bigtreetech/BIGTREETECH-TouchScreenFirmware/README.md

 Sometimes a calibration will be executed automatically after a firmware update, showing a white screen with a red dot in the upper right corner and the text: Touch Screen Calibration - Please click on the red dot.
 To calibrate the screen press with your finger or a stylus the red dot in the upper left corner, then the red dot in the upper right corner and then  the red dot in the lower right corner.
 Even the screen asks you to press the red dot, press the black dot in the middle of the screen to finish the calibration.
 Repeat the process in case the message: "Adjustment failed, please try again" is shown.

-## Configuration using config.ini (or the renamed config_rrf.ini) file
+## Using the Configuration file

+Attention RepRap Firmware users.
+You have to make your changes using the config_rrf.ini file and rename it to config.ini before you copy it to the TFT.

-The Firmware can be modified by changing the **config.ini** file from: [`Copy to SD Card root directory to update`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/Copy%20to%20SD%20Card%20root%20directory%20to%20update) using a simple text editor (make sure to use UTF encoding).
+The Firmware can be modified by changing the **config.ini** (or the renamed config_rrf.ini) file from: [`Copy to SD Card root directory to update`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/Copy%20to%20SD%20Card%20root%20directory%20to%20update) using a simple text editor (make sure to use UTF encoding).

 Once saved, it can be uploaded without the need to upload the firmware or the TFT folder again, as long as the firmware and the config file are from the same version.